-Cancels the scheduled deletion of the specified key version.
-Canceling a scheduled deletion restores the key version to its lifecycle state from before its scheduled deletion.
+Cancels the pending deletion of the specified certificate.
+Canceling a scheduled deletion restores the certificate’s lifecycle state to what it was before you scheduled the certificate for deletion.

 Provide input to this command as a JSON document from a file using the file://path-to/file syntax.